 The High Option Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
-Also read the general exclusions in Section 6; they apply to the benefits in Section 5.
-To obtain claims filing advice, or more information about High Option benefits, contact us at 1-877-835-9861 or on our Website at www.uhcfeds.com.
+Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
+To obtain claims forms, filing advice, or more information about High Option benefits, contact us at 1-877-835-9861 or on our Website at www.uhcfeds.com.